songshan0321/ros2-android-demo/README.md

 ### Step4: Open ROS2 Controller App on your phone

-Start control your robot.
+Start control your robot by Android App from mobile.
 Have fun!